Did you make more cornbread that you and your family can handle? As delicious as it is, it’s not uncommon to go overboard and be stuck with leftovers.

 When moisture comes into contact with cornbread, it’s going to make it go bad fast.
 This can be a real problem when you’re not using plastic or aluminum foil to protect the bread.

 Too much moisture will eventually cause mold to form on the bread.
 If you see mold, it’s important to throw it away as soon as possible.

 You don’t want to eat moldy cornbread because it’s not good for you.
 Even if it won’t significantly harm you, it could upset your stomach or worse.

 Harmful bacteria can form on the cornbread when it’s exposed to moisture, too.
 As such, it makes sense to throw it out.

-You might notice that the cornbread will smell bad if it has been exposed to moisture.
-When you notice a bad smell, that’s another sign that it’s necessary to throw the cornbread out immediately.
+You might notice that it’ll smell bad if it has been exposed to moisture.
+When you notice a bad smell, that’s another sign that it’s necessary to throw it out immediately.

 Tips for Thawing Cornbread

-After freezing cornbread, you’re going to have to let it thaw before you eat it.
-The best method involves thawing the cornbread slowly on a counter.
+After freezing it, you’re going to have to let it thaw before you eat it.
+The best method involves thawing the it slowly on a counter.